ToKiNoBug/HeuristicFlow/README.md

 C++ template class lib for several optimization algorithms, like GA, NSGA2,NSGA3,PSO,etc.

+As a template lib, HeuristicFlow is header only.

-HeuristicFlow doesn't depend on Eigen but it supports boosting with Eigen.
-Include `#include <Eigen/Dense>` **before** including OptimT will enable you to use it with Eigen.
+HeuristicFlow doesn't depend on Eigen but it supports boosting with it.
+Include `#include <Eigen/Dense>` **before** including this lib will enable you to use it with Eigen.

 namespace: `Heu`